 Recap: Self Storage Rules

 We want our customers to have a pleasant visit to the property every time.
-We all want to feel 100% safe while on site!
+We all want to feel 100% safe while on-site!
 By working together as a team, our property managers and customers who follow these regulations make that very easy to accomplish!
-If you have any questions, please contact us or reach out to any of our knowledgeable property managers.
-And, if you are ready to start using self storage, you can rent a storage unit online 24/7.
+If you have any questions, please contact us and, if you are ready to start using self storage, you can rent a storage unit online 24/7.

 This article was originally published Oct 6th, 2019, and was updated July 20th, 2021.